bletchley-park/springboot-kafka-example/README.md

 ```

 ## Start kafka
-To run the application, we have to first start zookeeper and kafka services
+To run the application, we have to start zookeeper and kafka services first

 ### With docker compose
-If you have docker installed, you can run the following command to start all services
+If you have docker installed, you use prepared docker-compose.yaml.
+Run the following commands to

+start all services
 ```
 docker-compose up
 ```
-To stop all services run
+stop all services
 ```
 docker-compose down
 ```